Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-\Pb{\textsc{Segment-Stabbing}} {A set $L$ of segments in 2D.} {A minimum-size set $S$ of axis-parallel unit squares in 2D such that each segment is intersected exactly once by some square of $S$.}
+\Pb{\textsc{Minimum Segment-Stabbing Set (Min-Seg-Stab-Set)}} {A set $L$ of segments in 2D.} {A minimum-size set $S$ of axis-parallel unit squares in 2D such that each segment is stabbed by some square of $S$.}

-In fact, \textsc{Segment-Stabbing} for the input $L(P)$ is equivalent to the \textsc{Test Cover} problem for $P$ using axis-parallel unit squares as tests.
-As in the edge-cover formulation of \textsc{Discrete-G-Min-Disc-Code} in 1D from Section~\ref{sec:2-approx}, here also a feasible solution of \textsc{Segment-Stabbing} ensures that the two endpoints of each line segment of $L(P)$ are discriminated, but one point may remain uncovered.
-Thus, we have the following:
+In fact, \textsc{Min-Seg-Stab-Set} for the input segments $L(P)$ is equivalent to the \textsc{Test Cover} problem for $P$ using axis-parallel unit squares as tests.
+As in the edge-cover formulation of \textsc{Discrete-G-Min-Disc-Code} problem in 1D (see Section~\ref{sec:2-approx}), here also a feasible solution of \textsc{Min-Seg-Stab-Set} ensures the following:

-\begin{observation} For a feasible solution $\Phi$ of \textsc{Segment-Stabbing}, (a) $\Phi$ discriminates every point-pair in $P$ and (b) at most one point is not covered by any square in $\Phi$. \end{observation}
+\begin{observation} Every feasible solution $\Phi$ of \textsc{Min-Seg-Stab-Set} (a) discriminates every point-pair in $P$, and (b) at most one point is not covered by any square in $\Phi$. \end{observation}

-In order to discriminate the two endpoints of a member $\ell=[a,b] \in L(P)$, we need to consider the two cases: $\lambda(\ell) \geq 1$ and $\lambda(\ell) < 1$, where $\lambda(\ell)$ denotes the length of $\ell$.
-In the former case, if a center is chosen in any one of the unit squares centered at $a$ and $b$, the segment $\ell$ is stabbed.
-However, more generally in the second case, to stab $\ell$, we need to choose a center in the region $(D(a)\setminus D(b)) \cup (D(b) \setminus D(a))$, where $D(q)$ is the axis parallel unit square centered at $q$ (see Figure~\ref{ff2}).
-Let us denote the set of all such objects corresponding to the members in $L(P)$ as ${\mathcal O}$.
-We now need to solve the \textsc{Hitting Set} problem, where the objective is to choose a minimum number of center points in $\mathbb{R}^2$, such that each object in ${\mathcal O}$ contains at least one of those chosen points.
-We solve this problem using a technique followed in~\cite{acharya} for covering a set of segments using unit squares.
+In order to discriminate the two endpoints of a member $\ell=[a,b] \in L(P)$, we need to consider the two cases: $length(\ell) \geq 1$ and $length(\ell) < 1$, where $length(\ell)$ denotes the length of $\ell$.
+In the former case, if a center is chosen in any one of the unit squares $D(a)$ and $D(b)$, the segment $\ell$ is stabbed, where $D(q)$ is the axis parallel unit square centered at a point $q$.
+However, more generally in the second case, to stab $\ell$, we need to choose a center in the region $(D(a)\setminus D(b)) \cup (D(b) \setminus D(a))$.
+In Figure~\ref{ff2} the shaded region is the feasible region for placing the center of the unit squares to stab a line segment in $L(P)$.
+We define a set of distinct objects $\mathcal{O}$ corresponding to the elements of $L(P)$, where each object corresponds to the feasible region of placing the center of a stabbing square of an element of $L(P)$.
+Thus, the \textsc{Min-Seg-Stab-Set} problem reduces to a \textsc{Hitting-Set} problem, where the objective is to choose a minimum number of points in $\mathbb{R}^2$, such that each object in ${\mathcal O}$ contains at least one of those chosen points.